Ogun: Dahomey religion

 In Dahomey religion, Gu is the vodun of war and patron deity of smiths and craftsmen.
-He was sent to earth to make it a nice place for people to live, and he has not yet finished this task.
+He was sent to earth to make it a suitable place for men to live happily, and he has not yet finished this task.

 Ewe religion

-In Ewe religion, Gu also pronounced Egu is the god of war and craftsmen especially blacksmiths.
+In Ewe religion, Gu, also pronounced Egu, is the god of war and craftsmen especially blacksmiths.

 Worshippers of Gu are not supposed to keep dogs as pets.
 Menstruating women are forbidden to touch the tools of the blacksmith.
 Adherents periodically make offerings of palm nuts, food and pour libations to Gu.
+Metal objects are also often purchased for offering in shrines dedicated to Gu.

 Candomblé

 Ogun is known in the Afro-Brazilian tradition of Candomblé as Ogum (Ketu, Ijexa and Efon nations) or Gu (Jeje nation).
 Ogum is syncretized with Saint George, notably in Rio de Janeiro and the state of Rio Grande do Sul.
 Candomblé tradition in Northeast Brazil, especially in Bahia, associates Ogum with Saint Sebastian or Saint Anthony.